Darrell Malone

-Darrell Kenyatta Malone (born November 23, 1967) is a former American football cornerback who played in the National Football League.
+Darrell Kenyatta Malone (born November 23, 1967) is an American former professional football cornerback who played in the National Football League (NFL).
 He played college football at Jacksonville State University in Jacksonville, Alabama.
-Malone was drafted by the Kansas City Chiefs in the 6th round (162nd overall) of the 1991 NFL Draft.
-He played for the Kansas City Chiefs (1992) and the Miami Dolphins (1992–1994).
+Malone was selected by the Kansas City Chiefs in the sixth round of the 1991 NFL draft.
+He played for the Kansas City Chiefs in 1992 and the Miami Dolphins from 1992 to 1994.